embrcollab/0x40.me/content/guides/plex-setup.md

 ---

 {{< lead >}}
-In this guide, there is a few images that contain steps on how to enable direct play on Plex
+In this guide, we'll run through the first steps to take when accessing Plex.
 {{< /lead >}}

 So you've now got a Plex account, and have been invited to the server.
 A few things to know, you have made an account with Plex, a software company, and I share content on my server with your Plex account.
-After first signing in, make sure to pin the sources to your sidebar, so your homescreen is populated with all the great content available, [read more here<i class="fas fa-external-link-alt"></i>](https://support.plex.tv/articles/customizing-plex-web/)
+After first signing in, make sure to pin the sources to your sidebar, so your homescreen is populated with all the great content available, [read more here <i class="fas fa-external-link-alt"></i>](https://support.plex.tv/articles/customizing-plex-web/)

 When you're happy with how it looks, change your password!
 The one I provide should be temporary.